nkalvi/Date-Planner-710387/README.md

 ## Running the Sample Code Project

 Before you run the sample on a physical device, select a Development Team under the Signing & Capabilities section in the project editor.

+---
+2022-08-03
+Try to adapt this to use NavigationSplitView, while trying to keep the @Binding to pass events.

+Working:
+Selecting, adding, editing and deleting from edit view.

+Issues:
+Crashes when items are deleted in the list via swipe actions.